-5.16 Supporting various career paths for young post-doctoral researchers
+5.16 Supporting various career paths for young researchers

-In "Basic Policy for Supporting Various Diverse Career Paths of Young Post-doctoral Researchers Employed with Public Research Funds of the Ministry of Education, Culture, Sports, Science and Technology" (Human Resources Committee, Council for Science, Technology, December 20, 2011) (http://www.mext.go.jp/b\menu/shingi/gijyutu/gijyutu10/toushin/1317945.htm), it is requested that public research institutions employing young post-doctoral researchers with public research funds and principal investigators should actively work for young post-doctoral researchers to secure various career paths in Japan and abroad.
-Based on the understanding of these circumstances, if research institutions employing post-doctoral researchers with public research funds (competitive funds, other project research funds, or public research funds for universities) after selecting their research projects in the public invitation, they are requested to provide various supports to secure various career paths for the researchers.
+In "Basic Policy for Supporting Various Diverse Career Paths of Young Post-doctoral Researchers Employed with Public Research Funds of the Ministry of Education, Culture, Sports, Science and Technology" (Human Resources Committee, Council for Science, Technology, December 20, 2011), it is requested that public research institutions employing young post-doctoral researchers with public research funds and principal investigators should actively work for young researchers, such as specially-appointed staff or post-doctoral researchers, to secure various career paths in Japan and abroad.
+Based on the understanding of these circumstances, if research institutions employing young researchers with public research funds (competitive funds, other project research funds, or public research funds for universities) after selecting their research projects in the public invitation, they are requested to provide various supports to secure various career paths for the researchers.